 Protection: The reduction in both income and presence of humanitarian actors in the camps has reportedly led to a spike in criminal activity and concerns over safety.
 Both host community and Rohingya respondents gave examples of recent security-related incidents concerning crime and theft and expressed increasing feelings insecurity.
 See COVID-19 Explained Edition 5

 Education: With the implementation of the nation-wide lockdown and essential service restrictions, access to education is critically compromised.
-This is not only having an impact on children but also on parents and families who are now spending all their time together in cramped conditions during the hottest season of the year.
+This is having an impact on children but also on parents and families who are now spending all their time together in cramped conditions.
 See COVID-19 Explained Edition 5

 Access to Information: Access to information is a key concern raised by a majority of participants in the COVID-19 Explained series regardless of age, gender, ability or population group.
 Rohingya refugees report lacking information on treatment as well as the current status of COVID-19 cases.
 They further expressed that those with mobility restrictions face the greatest barriers in accessing information, including older people, especially older women and persons with disabilities.